Threat brief Security Intelligence. Playbooks, checklists, and field-tested notes.

 Let’s get concrete.
 Here’s how each version plays out in real life.

 Scenario 1: The Casual User You use your laptop for Netflix, email, and occasional Google searches.
 You already have Windows Defender turned on.
-Malwarebytes Free is a solid quick win here.
+Malwarebytes Free is a solid easy place to start here.
 Run a scan once a week, and you’re in good shape for $0.
+Windows Defender handles real-time protection, and Malwarebytes Free catches anything Defender might miss during your manual scans.

 How the Two Versions Stack Up